Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Rich, Steve and Rob on the Puente Medieval de Baxoi on day three of the Camino InglésRich, Steve and Rob on the Puente Medieval de Baxoi

 After the bridge, the long off-pavement Way going forward is an impressive 1.5 kilometers.
-It started out muddy for us, then took us under the E-1, bending around the large interchange, before coming out at the other side and meeting the Rúa Regueiro.
+It started out muddy for us, then took us under the AP-9, bending around the large interchange, before coming out at the other side and meeting the Rúa Regueiro.

 Muddy Path After Bridge on day three of the English WayMuddy Path After Bridge